-Once you have installed QuickBooks Pro or QuickBooks Premier, the Administrator should set up the all the users who will share the company file (see "Setting up users and passwords" on page 133).
+Once you have installed QuickBooks, the Administrator should set up all the users who will share the company file (see "Users and passwords" on page 139).

-You can set up as many users as you want in QuickBooks Pro or QuickBooks Premier.
-However, only five can access the company file simultaneously.
+Note: You can set up as many users as you want in QuickBooks Pro or QuickBooks Premier, but only five can access the company file simultaneously.